Effective search engine optimization (SEO) can be transformative for a dental practice.

 Essentially, the goal of SEO is to increase the visibility of a website on search engines.
 The myriad activities that go into this largely fall into three categories:

-- Technical SEO – ensuring search engines are able to crawl and index your website most efficiently
+- Ensuring search engines are able to crawl and index your dental practice’s website most effectively.

-- Establishing relevance – identifying what keywords you should be targeting on your website through keyword research and producing content that targets them
+- Maximizing a dental practice website’s content to the searches patients are performing.
+This consists of identifying what keywords you should be targeting on your dental practice’s website through keyword research and producing new web pages and articles to target them.

 - Establishing authority and trustworthiness – fulfilling the search intent of internet users and earning links from other websites

-Each one of these areas may have more or less importance depending on the industry and the nature of the website.
+Each one of these aspects of search engine optimization may require more or less intention depending on the nature of your dental practice.

-In the case of dental practices, especially dental practices with newer websites, technical SEO typically doesn’t require many resources.
+In the case of dental practices with newer websites, technical SEO typically doesn’t require many resources.
 Most dentists have websites built with WordPress and have an SEO plugin such as Yoast or RankMath.
-This makes the handling technical SEO tasks such as noindexing low value pages, creating sitemaps, and setting up redirects quite easy
+This makes the handling technical SEO tasks such as noindexing low value pages, creating sitemaps, and setting up redirects quite easy.

-SEO for dentists mostly involves establishing relevance to the searches internet users are performing and establishing authority for the website.
+SEO for dentists mostly involves establishing relevance to the searches internet users are performing (having a page targeting “dentist for wisdom tooth extraction + city” for example) and establishing authority for the website (earning links from local websites as well as other dental websites).

 Let’s talk a little more about establishing relevance, expertise, and authority.